AssetFetch/spec/spec.md

 Parameters can come in different formats, such as simple text strings or selections from a set of options, similar to what can be represented with a `<form>` tag in HTML.
 Possible examples for parameters for this query are:

-- A general keyword search field
+- A general keyword-based search field
 - A type- or category selection
 - Sorting options
 - Binary choices, such as limiting the selection to already purchased assets